TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-implement-covering-index-in-janusgraph/checkpoints.md

 # Checkpoints

-This task has 2 points in total.
-The first checkpoint doesn't count any score but if the first checkpoint fails, it will get 0 score in total and won't proceed to other checkpoints.
+This task has 3 points in total.
+The first checkpoint's score is granted only if all checkpoints pass.

-## Checkpoint 1 (0pt)
+## Checkpoint 1 (1pt)

 Verify that IndexSerializerTest passes successfully.